joaomilho/apalachin/README.md

 7. Open Safari or Firefox on http://localhost:8001, sign in, and have fun!

 #### Roadmap
+- Add support to reference users, with @ and maybe notify 'em by email;
-- Add websockets compat layer to work in Chrome/IE as well;
+- Add websockets compat layer to work in IE as well;
 - <del>Add tests!;</del>
 - Add [bcrypt](https://github.com/mrinalwadhwa/erlang-bcrypt) to password validation;
 - <del>Figure out how to have proper [migrations](https://groups.google.com/forum/#!searchin/chicagoboss/migrate/chicagoboss/Cp2e_8ZumoA/HSDzrAxrYfAJ), docs aren't helpful!;</del>